mu-sajid/Reddit-Notification-Bot/README.md

 # Reddit Notification Script

-Bot that will send you a text message when someone comments any keyword in a specific subreddit.
+Script that will send you a text message when someone comments any keyword in a specific subreddit.

 ###### Uses:
 - Praw (Reddit API Wrapper) -- pip3 install praw